 Independence, self-care skills, and autism

 When I think about Charlie’s future, I often wonder what it will look like.
 I wonder if he’ll ever be able to live as an independent adult.
-That’s why it’s so important for us to focus hard on teaching Charlie daily-living and self-care skills like brushing teeth, using the bathroom, getting dressed, and showering independently.
+That’s why it’s so important for us to focus hard on teaching Charlie daily-living and self-care skills like brushing teeth, using the bathroom, getting dressed, and showering.

 Charlie’s therapists practice those skills with him everyday too.
 He’s not able to do these things independently yet but he’s getting really close for some of them.
 For instance, he only needs verbal prompts to remind how to brush his teeth, and minimal physical prompts when he’s getting dressed.
 He usually struggles with putting on his shirts but he can put his underwear and pants on really well.